-The CCTV operational costs will be funded from the Merton Council's General Fund and third party contributions and will cover annual revenue expenditure.
-A programme of anticipated annual capital expenditure will also be identified and 'ring-fenced' to ensure obsolete and vulnerable CCTV equipment can be replaced as part of an on-going plan.
+The Council has secured external funding to both support the introduction of dark fibre and provided capital funding to upgrade the existing public space cameras to digital.
+The CCTV operational costs will be funded from the Merton Council's budget and third party contributions and will cover annual revenue expenditure.
 The Council will seek third party capital funding for new installations wherever possible as well as contributions for on-going revenue where pro-active monitoring by the Council is required or where on-going transmission costs are incurred and paid by the Council.
 Capital expenditure on new or enhanced CCTV systems owned by the Council will only be approved by the CCTVSG once on-going annual revenue expenditure has been established and a source to fund this has been identified.
-Such decisions will be minuted and circulated.
+Such decisions will be documented and circulated.

-Where monitoring of other third party services are provided by the CCTV control room, suitable Service Level Agreements and if necessary, Memorandums of Understanding will be adopted and contracts signed to cover the CCTV operator/control room costs and allow for some profit, for the provision of this service.
+Where monitoring of other third-party services is provided by the CCTV control room, suitable Service Level Agreements and if necessary, Memorandums of Understanding will be adopted and contracts signed to cover the CCTV operator/control room costs and allow for some profit, for the provision of this service.